catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 	wip: 0.2 (15.11.2014) (99%) Import 1000 dlcs, provide screen to edit, repack in any format 0.2.0.1 (06.11.2014) manage the the/die at import(remove when creating a folder name), manage the errors at import (move broken files in a broken folder), fix the whitestripes 7armies import issue
 	0.2.0.2 (10.11) bugfixes and drafts on screen an future features
-	wip: 0.2.0.3 (18.11) (90%) Implement translation for cleanups (every artist The Black Key = Black Keys) plus add/remove DD 0.2.0.4 (20/11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window
+	wip: 0.2.0.3 (18.11) (99%) Implement translation for cleanups (every artist The Black Key = Black Keys) plus add/remove DD.Added field in Main DB to say that record had naming issues.
+	0.2.0.4 (20/11) Redesign stats & Duplicates screen as an independendent form not a yes no cancel alert window
 	wip: 0.2.0.5 (20.11.2014) (10%) close bugs on Conversion to Ps3(nin hell) and analyse acuracy on conversion to ps4 (1979,7army..)
 	tbr: 0.2.0.6 (22.11.2014) remove bug on auto import if original
 	wip: 0.2.0.7 (24.11) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) DB independece/dependence on already provided 1, repack wo bugs, edit screens functional
-	wip: 0.2.0.8 (29.11) (0%) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
+	wip: 0.2.0.8 (29.11) (90%) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
 	tbr: 0.2.0.8 (29.11) (0%) (0%) New features: add/remove: preview; lasconversiondata
 	tbr: 0.2.2 (31.11.2014) (10%) HTML&Excel exports
 	tbr: 0.2.2.1 (31.11.2014) (0%) Implement a logic to properly read DLCManager renamed DLCs